 An important part of the internship is always working together to care for and improve the market place.
 In 2020 interns built new garden areas and a new horno alongside our dedicated Andy Jaramillo.

-Projects include peer to peer collaboration, mentorship, inter-generational work.
+We believe that projects are energized and enriched when they include peer to peer collaboration, mentorship, and intergenerational work.

 Photo above: Amalia Gonzalez with the horno she helped build at the market 2020

 We grow the QFM internship program in response to teens’ interests and the local food community’s needs.
 Our focus is to create opportunities for employment and engagement and small-scale economic development.